octabytes/blog/content/posts/budibase/budibase-free-and-open-source-no-code-platform-for-building-custom-internal-tools/index.md

 ---
-draft: true
+draft: false
 title: "Budibase: free and open-source no-code platform for building custom internal tools"
-date: "2024-11-11"
+date: "2024-11-18"
-description: "Budibase is an innovative, no-code platform for building custom internal tools.
-It is free, open-source, and designed to help businesses of all sizes build their own CRMs, project management systems, inventory management tools, and more without any coding experience.
-In this blog post, we will take you through the platform&"
-tags: []
+description: "Budibase is a free, open-source no-code platform for creating custom internal tools like CRMs, project management systems, and more.
+It features a powerful data interface, drag-and-drop app builder, and automation tools to simplify workflows, making it ideal for businesses of all sizes."
+tags: [nocode, lowcode, budibase, appdevelopment, internaltools, businessautomation, datamanagement, opensource, projectmanagement, crmtools, workflowautomation]
-categories: [No-code, Low-code]
+categories: [Development, No-code, Low-code]
 cover:
-  image: images/cover.png
+  image: images/cover.jpg
   caption: "Budibase: free and open-source no-code platform for building custom internal tools"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-[Budibase](https://elest.io/open-source/budibase?ref=blog.elest.io) is an innovative, no\-code platform for building custom internal tools.
+[Budibase](https://octabyte.io/development/nocode-lowcode/budibase) is an innovative, no\-code platform for building custom internal tools.
 It is free, open\-source, and designed to help businesses of all sizes build their own CRMs, project management systems, inventory management tools, and more without any coding experience.
 In this blog post, we will take you through the platform's features and capabilities, highlighting how it can benefit your business.